ANDREW BRODER / GEORGE CARTWRIGHT

 Gussie

 Recorded summer of 2001, released mere moments ago, this spectacularly well-recorded live document of free improv by veteran outists George Cartwright (saxophones), Davey Williams (guitar), Chris Parker (piano), Fred Chalenor (bass), and Bruce Golden (percussion) delivers a squawk most supreme.
 No over-the-top noise, no meandering wank, just fine jazzbo tweak.
-A limited edition of 436 copies, with hand-drawn covers signed and numbered by Anne Elias.
+Hand-drawn covers signed by Anne Elias.
+Edition of 436.

 Disturbed Strings